brendan-ch/bear-notes-mcp/README.md

 "Archive old notes from last year"
 "Find duplicate or similar notes"
 "Show me notes that might need better tags"
-"Create a backup of my current database"
+"Duplicate this note with a new title"
+"Add tags to organize my notes better"
 ```

 ## 🛡️ **Safety & Best Practices**